collectionslab/Omniscribe/README.md

 ### Objective

-Develop software that detects annotations in historical printed books that are stored in International Image Interoperability Framework (IIIF) servers.
+Develop software that detects annotations in historical printed books that are available online via the International Image Interoperability Framework (IIIF).

 ![annotations.png](sample.png)
 **Fig. 1 A sample image generated from using Mask-RCNN.**